joshf26/Chess-Maker/app/chess_maker/packs/standard/README.md

    - *A standard King.
 Moves and captures in any direction one square.
 Can be put in check and checkmated, and can also castle.*
  - Knight
    - *A standard Knight.
 Moves and captures diagonally two squares on one axis and one on the other.
-Can also jump over pieces.*
+Can jump over pieces.*
  - Pawn
    - *A standard Pawn.
 Moves one square forward, or two on it's first move.
 Captures forward diagonally and can also en